 I use many different densities of pastels.
 I usually begin with hard pastels and then with a layering technique, will work from the harder to the softest pastels.
 I also generally work from darker to lighter colors while painting.

-My subject matter includes familiar containers, vessels, and organic objects that have specific orientation set in space.
-These are structured by the impact of color and evolve from a method of layering color to build variations of depth and patterning producing both tension and harmony.
+In my still life paintings the subject matter is structured by the impact of color and evolves from a method of layering color to build variations of depth and patterning producing both tension and harmony.
 I respect the local or intrinsic color of an object, but I deliberately choose color to create the strongest sense of depth, light, and form.

-The use of complementary color is very important in my work.
-This method gives me the most vibrant contrasts and intensifies color as I lay it in over the under painting.
-As opposites in temperature, I enjoy how complements help broaden the tonal range in my paintings and enrich contrasts.
-Using complements also establishes color balance and harmony in my compositions and sets objects in space.
+In my paintings, I find the use of complementary color very important.
+Using complements or split complements gives me the most vibrant contrasts and intensifies color as I lay it in over the under painting.
+As opposites in temperature, I enjoy how these color choices broaden the tonal range in my paintings and enrich contrasts.
+Using these also establishes color balance and harmony in my compositions and sets objects in space.

 I have traveled to many places and attended many workshops over the years.
 I have participated in many regional and national competitions and have offered many solo exhibitions throughout Iowa.
 My work has won awards at all levels of competition.
 I am recognized as a signature member of pastel societies.
 Although an artist waits for these opportunities to learn from others and share their work, most of my time is spent at the easel.